skeweddata/skeweddata.github.io/_drafts/nfl_stats_lies.md

     Although using volunteer labor under the guise of educational pursuit and the possibility of a future large reward really seems more like a college football thing.

+[^methodology]:
+    There are also several higher-level questions that relate more to how the model was built.
+    Does it consider the specific skills of McCaffrey, or is it the probability assigned to a generic running back?
+Is the probability at that moment in time or at the start of the play?
+    Does it consider the positions of the players or also their speed and directions?
+Does it take into account how well the Panthers have been running the ball so far in the game?